Check Out an Autism Friendly Nature Trail for Your Next Vacation

 The Autism Nature Trail at Letchworth State Park in New York State

 The Autism Nature Trail at Letchworth State Park was designed for people on the autism spectrum.
-The goal was to create a space that everyone could use, no matter what their age or abilities.
+The goal was to create a space everyone could use, regardless of age or abilities.
 This nature trail is only one mile in length.
 And since it is looped, you won’t need to worry about walking another mile back to your starting point.

-There are eight stations along this mile-long trail.
+Eight stations are along this mile-long trail.
 Each station offers visitors the chance to explore and have a little quiet time.
 The Trailhead Pavilion is where the fun all begins.
-Orientation materials are available at this pavilion, so you can show your autistic child what they can expect before you venture out.
+Orientation materials are available at this pavilion so you can show your autistic child what to expect before you venture out.

 The Sensory Station is perfect for those autistic children who love to touch things in a controlled environment.
-They can touch, count, sort, and even smell pinecones, bark, nuts,rocks, and so much more.
-If the Sensory Station becomes a little overstimulating, simply head over to the Sunshine Slope.
+They can touch, count, sort, and even smell pinecones, bark, nuts, rocks, etc. If the Sensory Station becomes slightly overstimulating, head to the Sunshine Slope.

 The Alone Zone there can reintroduce quiet time, while the cuddle swings offer some snuggle time.
 There are two more Alone Zones at Music Circle.
-This station is also where three nature-inspired instruments can be found.
-At Reflection Knoll, visitors can spend time sitting underneath the trees, as they listen to the quiet inside the park.
-There are boulder seats to sit on.
-Although, your child may be more interested in finding the seven woodland creatures carved into the stones.
+This station also houses three nature-inspired instruments.
+At Reflection Knoll, visitors can sit underneath the trees as they listen to the quiet inside the park.
+There are boulder seats to sit on, although your child may be more interested in finding the seven woodland creatures carved into the stones.

-Getting all the wiggles and energy out is possible at the Meadow Run and Climb.
-Even more energy can be used to build forts and teepees at the Design Zone station.
-And you never know what your child may do at the Playful Path with the winding loops of logs and river stones.
+At the Meadow Run and Climb, you can get all the wiggles and energy out.
+At the Design Zone station, you can use even more energy to build forts and teepees.
+And you never know what your child may do at the Playful Path, with its winding loops of logs and river stones.

 However, Camp Puzzle Peace also provides trained staff members for different programs and activities.
 I can easily find out if any of these activities or programs are taking place when I plan your trip to this area of New York.